isabella232/office-developer-exchange-docs.pt-BR/docs/management/new-and-updated-exchange-management-shell-cmdlets.md

 ### <a name="removed-cmdlets"></a>Cmdlets removidos
 <a name="bk_removed"> </a>

-Os seguintes cmdlets foram removidos do Exchange 2013:
+Os cmdlets a seguir foram removidos do Exchange 2013:

 - **Update-FileDistributionService**